firewizard11/C/README.md

 ## Description

-This repo contains some mini C projects that aren't big enough to be standalone projects and are mainly educational to learn the C Programming Language
+Some mini projects to learn C

 ## Table of Contents